 Guidelines for Food RecoveryFood recovery involves taking food that is safe to eat and getting it into other hands.
 If an event is offering food and the food does not actually get put onto a table where people can get to it then the Yavapai Food Recovery Program can recover it for human consumption.
 If there is a buffet line and people are serving themselves any leftovers can’t be used.
 However, if there is a buffet and not all food gets put out onto it then that food can be given to others.
 Any food that is still in it's original packaging (ie, canned items, unopened bags of salad mix) can be donated as long as it is stored at appropriate temperatures.

-Guidelines for CompostingMany people who compost do not take compostable dishes or supposedly biodegradable flatware.
+Guidelines for CompostingMany services that compost do not take compostable dishes or supposedly biodegradable flatware.
 Meats and dairy may also need to be separated (another benefit to providing a plant-based menu.)
+Some may not be able to take paper napkins.
+Check out the local resources below.

 Local ResourcesIf your event is in the Verde Valley/Flagstaff area, here are local resources to make your event zero waste and be more sustainable in general.
 If you have resources to add, please email us.